-Israeli forces attack Palestinian women defending Jerusalem's Al-Aqsa Mosque
+Israeli forces assault Palestinian women defending Al-Aqsa Mosque in Jerusalem as settlers storm site

 Approximately 120 Israeli settlers entered the Al-Aqsa Mosque, protected by Israeli security forces.
 The Al-Aqsa Mosque has been infiltrated recently on a regular basis by Israeli settlers and extremists, to coincide with Jewish religious holidays.